volantes/person-finder/README.md

 # person-finder

+Welcome to the Person Finder frontend app for finding persons.

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing in this codebase with Vue 3 in Vite.

 ## Recommended IDE Setup